 -Alonso Duralde, THE WRAP

 I included the first quote because it’s frustrating.
-And the second quote because I want this piece to help clarify the end of Nocturnal Animals.
+And the second quote because I want this piece to help clarify the end of Nocturnal Animals

 A lot of viewers and critics have rightly pointed out the metaphor that is Edward Sheffield’s novel.
 The story of Tony Hastings represents how Edward felt about what happened between him and Susan (Amy Adams)—another man came and took Susan from him.
 Content aside, our main clue is that Jake Gyllenhaal plays both Edward and Tony.

 In the film’s middle, Susan has flashbacks to her time with Edward, when they were in their 20s.
 During one flashback, she reads a draft of a story and tells Edward that he needs to not write about himself.
 Which could seem harsh but… Think about where he was and who he was at the time: a struggling writer in NYC.
 Given her criticism, he probably had been writing about a struggling writer in NYC.
-That can work, but it’s also…too easy.
+That can work, but it’s also too easy.
 And has been done to death.

-At this point, two or so decades later, Edward has managed to write about himself in a way that would, to anyone who didn’t know him, seem completely fictional.
+At this point, two or more decades later, Edward has managed to write about himself in a way that would, to anyone who didn’t know him, seem completely fictional.
 That is, to me, absolutely a sign of mastery—when you can make the real into the surreal and the surreal resonate with someone else’s reality.

 Ostensibly, Edward’s using the story of Tony to not only express and exorcise the pain he felt at losing Susan but also fantasize about the revenge he would take on her husband/his replacement, Hutton Morrow (Armie Hammer).
 The novel is an act of catharsis, as most art is.